 After we built our six laying boxes (see above — overkill) we discovered very quickly that they needed a sloped top to prevent one big chicken-poopy mess.
 Raising chickens shouldn’t require you to constantly clean up after them.

 Have fun with your hen house

 Have you ever met a chicken owner who didn’t just love having hens?
 While I’m never going to go so far as to create a five-star coop like this for my girls, I’m not above adding a bit of pizazz to their digs.

-And trust me: You’re going to find that hens are entertaining enough that you’ll be spending more time in your coop than you expect, just watching the show.
+And trust me: You’re going to find that raising chickens is entertaining enough that you’ll be spending more time in your coop than you expect, just watching the show.